jimzhan/convict-register/README.md

 ```

-The `settings` object is essentially a `convict` object, meaning that you still have full capacity of [convict](https://github.com/mozilla/node-convict).
+The `settings.convict` object is essentially a `convict` object, meaning that you still have full capacity of [convict](https://github.com/mozilla/node-convict).